New Jersey Fires And Explosions Lawyer

-According to the U.S. Bureau of Labor Statistics in Washington, D.C., all across the United States approximately 5,000 people die on the job each year from some kind of work-related accident.
+According to the U.S. Bureau of Labor Statistics in Washington, D.C., all across the United States, approximately 5,000 people die on the job each year from some kind of work-related accident.
 That’s more than 13 work-related fatalities nationwide each and every day.
-As professional workers’ compensation lawyers, the attorneys at The Law Offices of Jonathan F. Marshall understand how a single mistake or lapse of judgment can result in a fatal on-the-job accident.
+As professional workers’ compensation lawyers, the attorneys at New Jersey Workers Compensation Lawyer of JFM Law understand how a single mistake or lapse of judgment can result in a fatal on-the-job accident.

-These kinds of deadly events not only cause the unexpected loss of workers’ lives, they rock the very foundations of those victims’ families to an extent that few can imagine without experiencing such a loss themselves.
+These kinds of deadly events not only cause the unexpected loss of workers’ lives but they also rock the very foundations of those victims’ families to an extent that few can imagine without experiencing such a loss themselves.
 The emotional and financial toll that such events can take on the survivors is often too devastating for words.

 Some very dangerous conditions exist where workers are exposed to potential fire and explosion risks.
 The federal Occupational Safety and Health Administration (OSHA) provides rules and regulations to help make the workplace safe for industrial employees.
 The following information is an example of the OSHA safety standards that pertain to fire and explosion prevention.